harp-tech/protocol/Device.md

     0      :d1, 0, 2
 ```

 Specifies the identity class of the Device.
-The list of reserved device product identifiers can be found at [harp-tech/whoami](https://github.com/harp-tech/whoami).
-To reserve specific identifiers for your project or company, please follow the instructions in that repository.
-If the Device does not have a pre-allocated identifier, this register MUST be set to its default value of `0` (Zero).
+The list of reserved device identity classes can be found at [harp-tech/whoami](https://github.com/harp-tech/whoami).
+To reserve specific device identity classes for your project or company, please follow the instructions in that repository.
+If the Device does not have a pre-allocated identity class, this register MUST be set to its default value of `0` (Zero).

 ### **`R_TIMESTAMP_SECOND` (U32) – System timestamp (seconds)**